TDCOSMO. IX. Systematic comparison between lens modelling software programs: time delay prediction for WGD 2038-4008: Lenstronomy modelling

 Such constraining of $\lambda_{\rm int}$ from stellar kinematics is the same approach as \citet[][TDCOSMO-IV]{Birrer20}, albeit these authors achieved a tighter constraint on $\lambda_{\rm int}$ from a joint sample of seven time-delay lens systems and 33 non-time-delay lenses through a hierarchical Bayesian analysis.

-We obtain the $D_{\rm s}/D_{\rm ds}$ distribution to use in Equation \ref{eq:lenstronomy_lambda_int} from the relative distance constrained by the Pantheon supernova sample \citep{Scolnic18}.
-We approximate the luminosity distance up to the Pantheon supernovae using a 4th order Taylor expansion.
+We obtain the $D_{\rm s}/D_{\rm ds}$ distribution to use in Eq. \ref{eq:lenstronomy_lambda_int} from the relative distance constrained by the Pantheon SN sample \citep{Scolnic18}.
+We approximate the luminosity distance up to the Pantheon supernovae using a fourth-order Taylor expansion.
 The coefficients in the Taylor expansion allow increasing complexity by including the deceleration parameter $q_0$, the jerk parameter $j_0$, the snap parameter $s_0$, and the curvature density parameter $\Omega_{k}$.
 We compute the model evidence using nested sampling for different size of the parameter set \citep{Skilling04}.
 We select the model that goes up to the jerk parameter $j_0$ based on its highest model evidence.
 We use the relation $D_{\rm A} = D_{\rm L}/(1+z)^2$ to convert the luminosity distance to angular diameter distance and transform the 2D posterior distribution of ($q_0$, $j_0$) to obtain the $D_{\rm s}/D_{\rm ds}$ distribution.